biobakery/humann/doc/UserManual.md

     * If the files being joined in this step are biom format, the ouput file will also be in biom format.

 Please note the flag ``--verbose`` can be added to all commands.

+### Legacy databases ###

+The original version of HUMAnN used Kegg databases.
+You can run with the legacy Kegg databases following these steps:

+1. Download the legacy kegg databases included in [HUMAnN](https://bitbucket.org/biobakery/humann/downloads/humann-v0.99.tar.gz)

+    * The databases will be refered to in steps that follow with the path "humann1/data/*".

+2. Create an idmapping file formatted for HUMAnN2 using the legacy kegg databases and adding full names for the Kegg organisms

+    * `` $ humann2_humann1_kegg --ikoc humann1/data/koc --igenels humann1/data/genels --o legacy_kegg_idmapping.tsv ``

+3. Run HUMAnN2 on your kegg alignment file, $SAMPLE, with results written to $OUTPUT_DIR (for a demo input use the humann1 demo at humann1/input/mock_even_lc.tsv)

+    * `` $ humann2 --input $SAMPLE --output $OUTPUT_DIR --id-mapping legacy_kegg_idmapping.tsv --pathways-database humann1/data/keggc ``
+    * To run with the kegg modules instead of kegg pathways provide the file ``humann1/data/modulec``.
+    * For a demo run, provide the demo input file included with the original version of HUMAnN ``humann1/input/mock_even_lc.tsv``.

 ## FAQs ##